rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

     <span class="p">]</span>
 </pre></div>

-This is equivalent to using the `--compile` command with the value `-` which stands for stdin:
+This is equivalent to using the `--compile` command with a value  of `-` which stands for stdin:

 <div class="highlight"><pre><span></span>$ <span></span>cat object_counter.grammar <span class="p">|</span> python rlmeta.py --compile - <span class="p">|</span> head -n3